moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 To resolve this, run `sqd up` before you run `sqd migration:generate`

-Is your Squid error-free yet you aren't seeing any transfers detected?
+Is your Squid error-free, yet you aren't seeing any transfers detected?
 Make sure your log events are consistent and identical to the ones your processor is looking for.
-Your contract address also needs to be lowercase, which you can be assured of by defining in a fashion as follows:
+Your contract address also needs to be lowercase, which you can be assured of by defining it as follows:

 ```text
 export const CONTRACT_ADDRESS = '0x37822de108AFFdd5cDCFDaAa2E32756Da284DB85'.toLowerCase();